| Almost Famous Church A review of the 1st winner of

 discusses the complexity of the site and the surrounding

+area.
 A 25 meters height steel structure tower stands with its

 high voltage transmission cable stretch out above ground